andraslibal/brownian/Adel/README.md

 Movie output: creating a movie file with all x,y positions written out in each frame Statistics output: output the average speed of movement avg(qfx) to a statistics file avergaed over all particles and averaged over the time steps the average considers (ex.1000)

+To run the simulation:
+- make
+- ./alpha.out config.json